The musings of a landscape painter, art teacher, and art history lover

 Learning to draw in two-point perspective is easy and fun!
 With just a little bit of practice, you can draw amazing houses, buildings, and cities in perspective.
-2 point perspective can also help you to draw everyday objects as well.
-Once you understand how orthogonal lines recede into the distance and where to put in your points on the horizon line, you will be able to draw so many amazing things.
+This 2 point perspective tutorial can also help you to draw everyday objects.
+Once you understand how orthogonal lines recede into the distance and where to put your points on the horizon line, you will be able to draw amazing things.
 Let’s get started!

 There are just a couple of things to keep in mind before you begin your two-point perspective drawing.

 Follow this easy tutorial on 2 point perspective

 The History of Linear Perspective

 The concept of perspective in art has evolved over time, and its significance became more pronounced during the Italian Renaissance.
 However, prior to this artistic revolution, during the dark ages, the knowledge of perspective seemed to have been lost or neglected.
 It was not until the architect Filippo Brunelleschi's pioneering work that the mathematical system of linear perspective was rediscovered.

 Before the Renaissance, artists often depicted imagery without strict adherence to actual reality or perspective.
 In paintings, figures were often sized based on their importance rather than their spatial relationships.
 For example, in Giotto di Bondone's iconic artwork "Madonna Enthroned," the figure of Madonna is much larger than the other figures, not because of perspective, but due to her significance.
 A similar approach can be observed in Ancient Egyptian paintings, where figures were sized based on hierarchy, and spatial concerns were not given much consideration.